-Part 70 Permitting: The initial Part 70 permit for this facility was issued on May 22, 1999 in accordance with the requirements of the District's Part 70 operating permit program.
-This permit is the eighth renewal of the Part 70 permit, and may include additional applicable requirements and associated compliance assurance conditions.
-The Hartnell Lease is a part of the Pacific Coast Energy Company - Orcutt Hill and Casmalia Oil Fields Stationary Source, which is a major source for VOC1, NOx and CO.
+This Part 70 permit may include additional applicable requirements and associated compliance assurance conditions.
+The Orcutt Hill and Casmalia Oil Fields Stationary Source is a major source for VOC1, NO_X and CO.
 Conditions listed in this permit are based on federal, state or local rules and requirements.
 Sections 9.A, 9.B and 9.C of this permit are enforceable by the District, the USEPA and the public since these sections are federally-enforceable under Part 70.
 Where any reference contained in Sections 9.A, 9.B or 9.C refers to any other part of this permit, that part of the permit referred to is federally-enforceable.
 Conditions listed in Section 9.D are "District-only" enforceable.

-Pursuant to the stated aims of Title V of the CAAA of 1990 (i.e., the Part 70 operating permit program), this Part 70 permit renewal has been designed to meet two objectives.
-First, compliance with all conditions in this permit would ensure compliance with all federally enforceable requirements for the facility.
+Pursuant to the stated aims of Title V of the CAAA of 1990 (i.e., the Part 70 operating permit program), this Part 70 permit has been designed to meet two objectives.
+First, compliance with all conditions in this permit would ensure compliance with all federally-enforceable requirements for the facility.
 Second, the permit would be a comprehensive document to be used as a reference by the permittee, the regulatory agencies and the public to assess compliance.